electric-sql/examples/README.md

 #### Running the backend locally

-Alternatively, you can clone the [electric-sql/electric](https://github.com/electric-sql/electric) repo and run locally using Makefile, Docker and [Elixir 1.13](https://thinkingelixir.com/install-elixir-using-asdf/):
+Alternatively, you can clone the [electric-sql/electric](https://github.com/electric-sql/electric) repo and run locally using Makefile, Docker and [Elixir 1.14 compiled with Erlang 24](https://thinkingelixir.com/install-elixir-using-asdf/):

 ```sh
  git clone https://github.com/electric-sql/electric